Haines City, Florida: Transportation

 The streets are laid out in a rough grid plan, with streets running north–south and numbered from 1st Street to 30th Street, and named avenues running west–east.

 Haines City is served by an hourly bus service to Lake Alfred and Winter Haven by Winter Haven Area Transit and, from December 16, 2012, by hourly Lynx bus services to Poinciana and Four Corners.

 Railroads have always been a part of Haines City's history, and freight and passenger trains still run through the city, although the railroad station has been closed for many years.

 Library

 The Haines City Public Library is a member of the Polk County Library Cooperative.
 It is located at 111 N 6th Street Haines City, FL 33844.

+Haines City first established a library in 1916, under the direction of the Women's Club of Haines City.
+The first library was located inside the Leisure Lodge, which was located on Railroad Park.
+In 1927, when that building was demolished as part of a road widening project, the library relocated to Hinson Avenue.
+The library was forced to relocate again in 1959 due to another widening project, at which time the Women's Club rented space for the library at the Palm Crest Hotel (also known as the Polk Hotel, which today houses the Landmark Baptist College).
+The City of Haines City assumed official responsibility of the library in September 1960, whereupon it moved the library to a building on Ledwith Avenue.
+The library moved to its current location on N. Sixth Street in 2012, and is co-located with City Hall.
+A non-profit organization, the Friends of the Haines City Public Library, Inc., provides support to the library.

+In 1997, the Polk County Library Cooperative was created.
+This interlocal agreement between municipal and county governments allows all residents to receive library services and materials from any library within the county.
+The library co-op also supplies a mobile library and a Books by Mail service, which mails library materials to patrons without fees.

+Education

+Haines City's public school district is served by Polk County Public Schools.